TourmalineCore/inner-circle-email-sender/README.md

 1. Create the docker-compose.yml file in the source folder

-2. Enter credentials of your SendGrid account in docker-compose.yml.
-You have to fill out the following variables:
+2. Enter credentials of your SendGrid account in docker-compose.yml:

+If you use the Google SMTP, fill out the following variables:
+    - GoogleSmtpOptions__Host
+    - GoogleSmtpOptions__Port
+    - GoogleSmtpOptions__FromEmail
+    - GoogleSmtpOptions__FromPassword

+If you use Send Grid, fill out:
     - SendGridOptions__SendGridAPIKey
     - SendGridOptions__SenderEmail
     - SendGridOptions__SenderName
-    - GmailOptions__Host
-    - GmailOptions__Port
-    - GmailOptions__FromEmail
-    - GmailOptions__FromPassword

 3. You need to create an internal network for configuring interaction between different back-end services.
 You can do it using the following command in your terminal: `docker network create ic-backend-deb`.